fbpx Skip to content

 Transport

-Almost half of Accra’s PM2.5 levels are attributable to road transport, which is linked to inadequate public transport infrastructure.
+Almost half of Accra’s PM2.5 concentrations are attributable to road transport (39%), which is linked to inadequate public transport infrastructure.
 70% of daily commuters in Ghana use privately run minibuses known locally as ‘Tro-tros’, which are often older, higher-emitting vehicles.
 Privately owned vehicles account for the rest of Accra’s traffic congestion and exhaust fumes.
 Because Accra’s vast networks of roads remain unpaved and dusty, higher PM2.5 concentrations are produced through resuspended dust.

 The Ghana Urban Mobility and Accessibility Project aims to improve public transport services and urban mobility through better regulation.
-This includes regulating Tro-tros, expanding the metro network and the public bus fleet to reduce PM2.5 and CO2e emissions in the city.
+This includes regulating Tro-tros, and expanding the metro and the public bus fleet networks to reduce PM2.5 and CO2e emissions in the city.
+There is a 2024 policy initiative which seeks to waive import duty for electric vehicles meant for commercial transportation until 2032 to help reduce high vehicular emissions.
+There is also a policy initiative to tax industrial and vehicular emissions, applying the ‘polluter pays’ principle as a deterrent to reduce air pollution from industrial and vehicle sources.

 Industrial and power plants

-Emissions from industry and manufacturing contribute heavily to air pollution in Accra, alongside automobile spraying and carpentry.
-Biomass fuels most power generators are also significant sources of the city’s total PM2.5 concentration.
-60% of households still use charcoal and wood as primary household fuel.
+Emissions from industry and manufacturing contribute heavily to air pollution in Accra (11%), alongside automobile spraying and carpentry.
+Biomass fuels used in most power generators are also significant sources of the city’s total PM2.5 concentration.
+60% of households still use charcoal and wood as their primary household fuel.

 Other causes of air pollution

-Other causes of air pollution include soil dust (around one fifth).
-Waste generation is increasing at a staggering pace across Accra, exacerbated by global e-waste and fast fashion discarded in the city, and is a major cause of air pollution.
+Other causes of air pollution include household heating (10%), waste generation (5%) and seasonal harmattan dust.
+Waste generation is increasing at a staggering pace across Accra, exacerbated by global e-waste and fast fashion discarded in the city.
 For example, Accra generates nearly 900,000 metric tons of solid waste annually, which is expected to double by 2030 as 14.6% of households burn their daily solid waste, and 17.4% of waste is disposed of in public spaces.

 Health and financial impact of air pollution in Accra